 It took me almost a year to start this project, it is a huge piece.
 When I saw it I knew I wasn’t going to be able to fix it up right away, but the deal was a steal so I grabbed it and let it hang out in my garage.

-No matter where I have lived over the years, the front entryway has always been tricky for me to try to pull together.
+This is going to go into my foyer.
+A front entryway is always tricky for me to try to pull together.
 I have a hard time deciding how to place things that you would want to keep handy without ending up with a cluttered mess.
-Or, on the other hand, having it too bare and stark.

-I like people… on most days, when anyone enters my home I want to give a warm welcome that invites them in to stay awhile.
-I knew when this piece was finished it would look perfect near my front door.
-I could finally have a complete entryway.
+When anyone enters my home I want to give a warm welcome that invites guests in and makes them want to stay awhile.
+When this piece was finished I knew it would look perfect near my front door, I could finally have a complete and welcoming entryway.

-Here is a list of all the materials I used for this project:
+Here is a list of all of the materials used for this project:

 WHY MAKEOVER SUCH AN OLD PIECE?